ohadch/iris-classifier/server/README.md

 - [ ] Classification in the container is empty string
 - [ ] Classification failure is not depicted in the UI
 - [ ] UI shows only one image
+- [ ] Does not throw when receives 101

 ### Install:
 - `conda create -n imagecl -f environment.yml`